choijihye295/choijihye295.github.io/content/ko/besides/besides.md

 ---
-# An instance of the About widget.
+# An instance of the Accomplishments widget.
 # Documentation: https://docs.hugoblox.com/page-builder/
 widget: accomplishments